cbourke/CSCE155-C-Lab13/readme.md

         function to find the `Team` representing the Chicago Cubs.

     4. Print out the team by using the `printTeam` function.

-4. Examine the "search, find" section of the `main` function.
-A key has been created that will match any team from California (CA).
-    Run the code and observe the results for the four searches.

-    Think about why the same search produced different results.

 ## 4. Handin/Grader Instructions